Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 - Article Gallery - A collection of all the articles posted on the website, grouped into categories.

 ## Deployment
-- The website was deployd using GitHub
+- The website was deployed using GitHub
 - Enter repositories
 - Locate FitnessHub.com and click it
 - Go to settings
-- On the left hand side is a section called Pages, click it
+- On the left-hand side is a section called Pages, click it
 - Select the Branch to be "Main" and click save
-- Now wait a few minutes for GitHub to build and deploy your site then refresh the page and at the top of the Pages section you will find the link to your deployd website.
+- Now wait a few minutes for GitHub to build and deploy your site then refresh the page and at the top of the Pages section you will find the link to your deployed website.

 ## Technologies Used
 - [HTML5](https://sv.wikipedia.org/wiki/HTML5) - Provides structure and content to site